 It’s important to note that research on this topic is mixed.
 Not all studies have found a clear link between glycemic index and acne.
 Other factors, like genetics, overall diet, and individual differences, can also influence acne.
 If you’re concerned about how glycemic index might affect your acne, try incorporating more low-glycemic foods into your diet, as they cause slower increases in blood sugar levels.

-Most of the better quality studies on sugar and acne examined the effects of eating a high glycemic index diet on acne development and severity.
-The glycemic index (GI) isn’t used frequently because it doesn’t consider serving sizes or the nutritional benefits of different carbohydrates.
+Most of the better-quality studies on sugar and acne examined the effects of eating a high glycemic index diet on acne development and severity.
+However, the glycemic index (GI) isn’t used frequently because it doesn’t consider serving sizes or the nutritional benefits of different carbohydrates.
 Conversely, Glycemic Load (GL) measures how certain foods impact blood sugar based on standard serving sizes of specific foods.
-Foods that score high on the GL also may significantly increase your blood sugar compared to low-GL foods.
+Foods that score high on the GI also may significantly increase your blood sugar compared to low-GL foods.

 Some studies suggest that a high-glycemic load (GL) diet may increase the development and severity of acne.
 A systematic review published in JAAD International found that a high glycemic index, increased glycemic load, and higher carbohydrate intake had a modest but significant acne-promoting effect.
 Another study found that participants on a low-GL diet had lower levels of sebum production.
 Excess sebum production is a known risk factor for acne development.

-Nutrition greatly impacts all parts of the body including the skin.
+Food is a critical part of your skincare routine!
+Nutrition greatly impacts all parts of the body, including the skin.
 Changes in skin texture, color, dryness, temperature, and overall appearance are among the first signs of nutrient deficiency and other health concerns.

 Incorporating these nutrient-rich foods into your diet can provide essential vitamins, antioxidants, and omega-3 fatty acids.
 These nutrients support skin health and collagen production.
 They also help protect against various skin issues and signs of aging.

-Achieving optimal skin health and managing acne involves several factors, including genetics, diet, skincare routine, hormonal balance, stress management, and sleep.
-Genetics play a role in your susceptibility to acne.
+Achieving optimal skin health and managing acne involves several factors.
+For example, genetics play a role in your susceptibility to acne.
 A balanced diet, tailored skincare, hormonal balance, and managing stress all contribute to healthy skin.
 Getting enough sleep and minimizing exposure to irritants are also important.
 Regular exercise further boosts skin health.
 Seeing a dermatologist offers personalized advice and treatment options tailored to your specific skincare needs.
-If you’re seeking ways to improve your skin’s health, consider meeting with a Culina Health dietitian.
+If you’re seeking ways to improve your skin’s health, get matched with a Culina Health dietitian to support your health goals from the inside out.

 Any general advice posted on our blog, website, or application is intended for reference and educational purposes only and is not intended to replace or substitute for any professional medical advice, diagnosis, treatment, or other professional advice.
 If you have specific concerns or a situation arises in which you require medical advice, you should consult with an appropriately qualified and licensed medical services provider.